forbesmyester/lnug-code-in-postgresql/_posts/2019-06-14-hacky-tools-for-postgresql.md

 ---
 layout: post
-title:  "Hacky tools for PostgreSQL"
+title:  Hacky tools for PostgreSQL
 date:   2019-06-14 12:00:00
 categories: postgresql
 ---

-## Hacky tools for PostgreSQL

 Hacky tools for PostgreSQL that makes interacting / extracting / analysis of data in PostgreSQL easier.

+NOTE: Examples are from a PostgreSQL version of [ergast](https://ergast.com/mrd/).

 ### psql-out